nilaysrivastava/Nextjs-voib/README.md

 <img width="360" alt="Screenshot 2024-05-29 at 12 06 32 AM" src="https://github.com/nilaysrivastava/voib/assets/139038819/1e815363-e0af-4675-bb44-d65c1faf0e7d">
 <img width="360" alt="Screenshot 2024-05-29 at 12 06 39 AM" src="https://github.com/nilaysrivastava/voib/assets/139038819/ebf161c1-7790-4bda-b7e8-0f77464460e7">

+## Getting Started

+To get started with the Voib-A Music Player Website, follow these steps:

+1. Clone this repository to your local machine.
+2. Navigate to the project directory.
+3. Install dependencies by running `npm install`.
+4. Configure Supabase credentials in `.env` file.
+5. Start the development server by running `npm run dev`.
+6. Access the application in your web browser at `http://localhost:3000`.

+## Contributing

+Contributions are welcome!
+If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.